Bank of England not yet ready to cut UK interest rates, experts say

 Interest rates are used as a tool to help bring down UK inflation, which has fallen sharply from the highs hit in 2022 when energy costs spiked and the cost-of-living crisis was at its peak.

-The rate of Consumer Prices Index (CPI) inflation fell to 3.2 per cent in March, according to the latest official figures.
+The rate of Consumer Prices Index (CPI) inflation fell to 3.2% in March, according to the latest official figures.

 But experts suggested that two key economic indicators for the Bank of England – pay growth and services sector inflation – have remained more stubborn.